bakpakin/Fennel/reference.md

 you can also use it to emit an expression if you pass in a string as the second argument.

-Note that this should only be used in exceptional circumstances, and if you are able to avoid it, you should.
+Note that this should only be used in exceptional or temporary circumstances, and if you are able to avoid it, you should.

 ## Deprecated Forms